Nunkiii/node-fits/README.md

 ### To build:

-The `node-fits` module has been successfully compiled and tested on gnu/linux and on MacOS. node-gyp is used as the building tool.
+The `node-fits` module has been successfully compiled and tested on gnu/linux and on MacOS. node-gyp can be used as the building tool.
 Other platforms have not been tested yet.

 You will need to install the development versions of libpng, libjpeg and libcfitsio.
 The package names may differ in your distribution.
 On a debian-based system, the following command should install the required libraries.

-    #apt-get install node node-gyp g++ libpng-dev libjpeg-dev libcfitsio3-dev
+    #apt-get install node node-gyp g++ libpng-dev libjpeg-dev libcfitsio-dev

 In the node-fits directory, the following commands will build the module:

     $node-gyp configure
     $node-gyp build

+Or let `npm` do it for you:

+    npm -f install

 ### Testing